Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 Duration: 5

-By completing this guide, you will be able to go from downloaded maintenance manuals to an interactive application that can help your organization optimize the downtime experinced on your manufacturing equipment.
+By completing this guide, you will be able to go from downloaded maintenance manuals to an interactive application that can help your organization optimize the downtime experienced on your manufacturing equipment.

 Here is a summary of what you will be able to learn in each step by following this quickstart: